taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Plugin-VoiceGPT](https://github.com/wstxda/plugin-voicegpt) - Use ChatGPT instead of Google Assistant
  * [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) - ✨ A Copilot Chat experience in Neovim, complete with inline assistant.
 Supports Anthropic, Gemini, Ollama and OpenAI LLMs
  * [open-assistant-api](https://github.com/mlt-oss/open-assistant-api) - The Open Assistant API is a ready-to-use, open-source, self-hosted agent/gpts orchestration creation framework, supporting customized extensions for LLM, RAG, function call, and tools capabilities.
 It also supports seamless integration with the openai/lang
+ * [parrot.nvim](https://github.com/frankroeder/parrot.nvim) - parrot.nvim 🦜 - the plugin that brings stochastic parrots to Neovim.
+This is a gp.nvim-fork focused on simplicity.

 ## CLIs